 Now, on to the evaluation:

-- Post 3 times a week: I’ve actually posted 4 times every single week, except for the weekend where I was moving my blog.
+- Post 3 times a week: I’ve actually posted 4 times every single week, except for the weekend where I was moving my blog to a new host.

 - Guest blog: I made a workout for my friend Sassy!